-The American Academy of Pediatrics recommended prescribing apnea monitors for use at home to detect apnea or bradycardia and, when pulse oximetry is used, decreases in oxyhemoglobin saturation for infants at risk of these conditions.
-The Academy did not recommend routinely prescribing home cardiorespiratory monitors as a strategy to reduce the risk of sudden infant death syndrome, as the evidence did not support that the use of such devices reduced the incidence of sudden infant death syndrome (Moon, 2022).
+The American Academy of Pediatrics recommends prescribing apnea monitors for use at home to detect apnea or bradycardia and, when pulse oximetry is used, decreases in oxyhemoglobin saturation for infants at risk of these conditions.
+The Academy did not recommend routinely prescribing home cardiorespiratory monitors as a strategy to reduce the risk of sudden infant death syndrome, as the evidence did not support that the use of such devices reduced the incidence of sudden infant death syndrome.
+If used, apnea monitoring can be discontinued in most infants after 43 weeks' postmenstrual age unless indicated by other significant medical conditions (Moon, 2022).